rnd-ash/MacchinaM2-J2534-Rust/README.md

 # Cross platform J2534-2 implimentation for Macchina M2 Under the dash

-~~This is experimental code, since this appears to be the first J2534 driver that supports Linux/OSX ~~

-THIS REPOSITORY IS NOW ARCHIVED, PLEASE SEE [MACCHINA-J2534] FOR AN IMPROVED DRIVER THAT WORKS ON BOTH THE MACCHINA A0 AND M2!
+**THIS REPOSITORY IS NOW ARCHIVED, PLEASE SEE [MACCHINA-J2534](https://github.com/rnd-ash/Macchina-J2534) FOR AN IMPROVED DRIVER THAT WORKS ON BOTH THE MACCHINA A0 AND M2!**

 # Repo overview